Toyota could introduce electric, plug-in Tacoma and Tundra pickups

 "I do think there's room to grow our entire truck footprint.
 Whether it be Tundra, Tacoma or something else in addition to the lineup," Hollis told CNBC on Tuesday during the New York Auto Forum conference.
 "Whether that's a compact or something else, I think it's important for us to continue to see what the customers are looking for."

-Toyota has previously discussed a broad lineup of battery-electric vehicles, or BEVs, including a midsize pickup model, such as its segment-leading Tacoma.
+Toyota has previously discussed a broad lineup of battery-electric vehicles, or BEVs, including a midsize pickup model like the segment-leading Tacoma.
 The latest conversations have introduced the potential for plug-in hybrid vehicles, or PHEVs.

 Toyota earlier this year said it would invest $1.3 billion in a Kentucky plant to produce a new all-electric, three-row SUV for the U.S. market.
 The automaker's Thailand president this week confirmed Toyota will produce a BEV of its small Hilux pickup for global markets, according to Reuters.